inspec/inspec-aws/docs/resources/aws_eventbridge_rule.md

 # aws\_eventbridge\_rule

-Use the `aws_eventbridge_rule` InSpec audit resource to test properties of a single specific Events Rule.
+Use the `aws_eventbridge_rule` InSpec audit resource to test properties of a single Amazon EventBridge event rule.

 The AWS::Events::Rule resource creates a rule that matches incoming events and routes them to one or more targets for processing.